Freskoko/INF101_V2024_Notes/abstract_class.md

 # abstract classes

-abstract classes are like "wip" it allows to only implemenet some parts of interface!
+Setting a class to abstract classes allows them to only implemenet some parts of interface.

-we just pick and choose. someone else (or us) will implemenet the rest later
+we just pick and choose. someone else (or us) will implement the rest later

-this means we can use all the methods from the interface without having them implemented
+This means we can use all the methods from the interface without having them implemented

+Example:

+(the interface ICoronaData has several methods: `cumulativeDeaths()`,`getDailyDeaths()`,`deathsPerMillion()`)

 ```java
 public abstract class AbstractCoronaData implement ICoronaData{